 I’ve been a bad blogger lately.
 It’s not because I don’t love you, it’s just that I’ve been busy.
-Shit, do I sound like your workaholic ex-boyfriend right now?
+Shit, do I sound like your workaholic ex right now?

-Skincare is important for a few reasons and I do intend to blog about skincare tips, my routine and things I learned in Esthetics school.
-But until then, I’m going to give you this review on a product I tried recently.
+Skincare is important for a few reasons and I intend write a post about skincare tips, my routine and things I learned in Esthetics school.
+But until then, I’m going to give you this review of a product I tried recently.

 It’s called Collagen Booster and it’s a serum made by Dr. Brandt.
-I used the Dr. Brandt Pores No More cream before and it really makes pores look smaller.
+I have used the Dr. Brandt Pores No More pore minimizer before and it really makes pores look smaller.
 So I was confident that this serum would do its job.

-Because my body is not depleting my collagen yet, I can’t say for sure how well this works for that issue.
+Because the collagen in my body is not visibly depleting yet, I can’t say for sure how well this works for that issue.
 But Dr. Brandt is an excellent skincare line and I have a feeling it probably does help with the appearance of fine lines and wrinkles.
 And, this product claims to help with the strengthening of collagen fibers, as well as some other work on the intercellular level.
 A lot of skincare is at that level, which can’t be seen by the naked eye.
 So appearance-wise, it is just taking preventative measures.
-But once you see the fine lines, wrinkles, or damage, it’s kind of past the point where you can make much difference anyway (at least with non-prescription products).
+But once you see the fine lines, wrinkles, or damage, it’s past the point where you can make much difference anyway (at least with non-prescription products).